 Photo Essay

-Photo Essay King David Hotel, a Focal Point in British Mandate Jerusalem Whose Bombing Was a Pivotal Turning Point
+Photo Essay King David Hotel, a Focal Point in British Mandate Jerusalem Whose Bombing Was a Watershed Moment

 For Palestinian Jerusalemites, the city’s first luxury hotel will always be linked to a terrorist act that signaled the end of their lives in Jerusalem.